-Melville Park Trails is a 0.8 mile lightly trafficked loop trail located near Portsmouth, RI that features a lake.
+Melville Park Trails is a 0.8 mile lightly trafficked loop trail located near Portsmouth, Rhode Island that features a lake.
 The trail is good for all skill levels and primarily used for hiking, camping, fishing, and mountain biking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash